Collaboration is at the heart of good research.

 Esma completed her Bachelor’s degree in Physical Therapy and Rehabilitation at Dokuz Eylül University, Türkiye.
 She obtained her first MSc degree in Physiotherapy and Rehabilitation in Türkiye, where she investigated the relationship between posture and sexual function in postmenopausal women.

 As her interest in technology increased and she was awarded an education scholarship given by the Ministry of National Education of the Republic of Türkiye, she completed a second MSc degree in Biomedical Engineering at the University of Strathclyde.
-Here, she developed a rehabilitation protocol proposal for Soft Robotic Gloves.
+Here, she developed a rehabilitation protocol proposal for soft robotic gloves.

 Esma Hidayet Lüleci, Doctoral candidate